Betrothal of Jesus: Surprising New Perspective

 Mikvah (Bridegroom is Baptized)

-As part of the betrothal ceremony, the bride and groom underwent ritual immersion in a pool of water, symbolizing spiritual and physical purification before entering the marriage covenant.
+As part of the betrothal ceremony, the bride and groom underwent ritual immersion in a pool of water.
+This act symbolized spiritual and physical purification.
+It prepared them before entering the marriage covenant.

 Then cometh Jesus from Galilee to Jordan unto John, to be baptized of him.
 (Mat 3:13)